-The IDF_CC tool mathematical models are responsible for the calculations required to develop IDF curves based on historical data and incorporating GCM output data into IDF curves.
-Models listed bellow are used with the IDF_CC tool:
+The IDF\CC tool mathematical models are responsible for the calculations required to develop IDF curves based on historical data and incorporating GCM output data into IDF curves.
+Models listed bellow are used with the IDF\CC tool:

 • Statistical analysis algorithms: statistical analysis is applied to fit the selected theoretical distribution to both historical and future precipitation data.
-The distribution applied by the tool for fitting historical data is Gumbel, which is fitted using method of moments.
-For future IDFs and historical data the Generalized Extreme Value (GEV) distribution is used and
+The distributions applied by the tool for fitting historical data and future IDFs are Gumbel, which is fitted using method of

-- parameters are fitted using L-moments method.
+- moments, and Generalized Extreme Value (GEV) fitted using L-moments method.
 Please refer to TechMan section 3.1 for detailed description of the Gumbel and GEV distributions. - Optimization algorithm: an algorithm used to fit the analytical relationships (equations) to the IDF curves.
-For each return period (T) an equation is fitted using "Differential Evolution" optimization algorithm that is described in Storn and Price (1997) and Vasan (2008) (Appendix A).
+For each return period (T) an equation is fitted using "Differential Evolution" optimization algorithm that is described in Storn and Price (1997) and Vasan (2008) (Appendix B).
 This algorithm is used to find the coefficients of the equation by minimizing the sum of the root square error of the IDF curve and calculated by the equation. - IDF update algorithm: the Equidistant Quantile Matching (EQM) algorithm is applied to the IDF updating procedure.
 This algorithm combines historical observed precipitation data with data from the GCM models to develop the IDF for future periods.
 A detailed description of this algorithm is presented in the TechMan section 3.2.

-2 The IDF_CC tool Use
+2 The IDF\CC tool Use

-This section describes in detail use of the IDF_CC tool version 5.0.
+This section describes in detail use of the IDF\CC tool version 7.0.
 Two case studies are presented to illustrate all functionalities of the tool.
 The first example uses one Environment Canada station.
 The second case study exemplifies use of the tool for locations where Environment Canada data are not available.
 In this case, the user creates a station and inputs their own hydro-meteorological data into the tool.